Skip to content

 Source code in tinygrad/tensor.py

-def size(self, dim:Optional[int]=None) -> Union[sint, Tuple[sint, ...]]:
+def size(self, dim:Optional[int]=None) -> Union[sint, tuple[sint, ...]]:

 """